janardhanr6991/cpp_asgn/error-handling/optional/README.md

-# Assignment 1: Error Handling with Exceptions
+# Assignment 2: Error Handling with std::optional

 ## Objective
-The objective of this assignment is to discover implement and handle exceptions in a function that calculates the square root of a number.
+The objective of this assignment is to learn to use std::optional for handling errors.

 ## Task
-Create a function that throws an exception if it receives a negative number, since the square root of a negative number is not defined in the realm of real numbers.
+Implement a function that attempts to parse an integer from a string.
+Use std::optional to return the result.

 Try to use this function in `main.cpp`

 ### Guidance:

-1. Define a function double computeSquareRoot(double num) that throws an exception when num is negative.
+1. Define a function std::optional<int> parseInteger(const std::string& str) that attempts to convert str into an integer.
-2. Catch this exception in the main function and display an appropriate error message.
+2. Don't use `std::stoi` or other standart functions for parsing integer.
+Implement it by yourself and return empty optional in case of error

 ## Instructions
 1. Set up your C++ development environment if you haven’t already.